 All commercially sexually exploited children are defined as juvenile sex trafficking victims.
 Missouri law expressly prohibits a defense based on the willingness of the minor to engage in the commercial sex act if the victim is under 14; this defense is not prohibited for older minors.
 Prostitution laws apply to minors under 18, meaning juvenile sex trafficking victims may face criminalization for commercial sex acts committed as a result of their victimization.
 However, Missouri law mandates referral of juvenile sex trafficking victims to DSS and DJJ for a service and assistance assessment, but access to specialized services is not required.
 For purposes of child welfare intervention, the definitions of abuse and neglect include child sex trafficking without specifying a relationship between the child and the perpetrator of the abuse.
 CSEC victims are eligible for crime victims' compensation, but compensation may be reduced or denied based on certain eligibility criteria.
 Victim-friendly criminal justice procedures, such as the "rape shield" law and confidentiality laws, exist.
 Missouri law does not provide a mechanism for minors to vacate delinquency adjudications related to trafficking victimization, and juvenile court records may only be sealed after a waiting period.
 Victims of sex trafficking are entitled to mandatory restitution, and civil remedies are available to victims of trafficking and CSEC offenses.
-Criminal statutes of limitations are eliminated for offenses that require registration as a sex offender, which includes child sex trafficking, CSEC, and ICSE offenses.
-Civil statutes of limitations for actions arising out of ICSE offenses are extended until the victim reaches 31 or within three years of discovering injury was caused by the offense.
+Criminal statutes of limitations are eliminated for offenses that require registration as a sex offender, which includes child sex trafficking, CSEC, and CSAM offenses.
+Civil statutes of limitations for actions based on sex trafficking must commence within 10 years from the final order in a criminal case, from the date the victim was freed from the trafficking situation, or from the victim's 18th birthday.